MrNicolass/AI-Agent-shipping/README.md

 # Agent Shipping

 This project simulates an urban delivery system on a 4x4 grid using two intelligent agents that make decisions based on simple heuristics and natural language.
-The goal is to demonstrate how Artificial Intelligence techniques can be applied to real-world scenarios.
+The goal is to demonstrate how Artificial Intelligence techniques can be applied to real-world scenarios, it was built in the software engineering degree of Católica University in Jaraguá do Sul, Brazil.

 ## 1. Objective